Muhammad Karim (skier): 2017 Asian Winter Games

 In 2017, he was named to Pakistan's Asian Winter Games team.

 2018 Winter Olympics

 Karim ranked 72 in the giant slalom event at the PyeongChang Olympics with a time of 2:54.04.

+2022 Winter Olympics

+Karim competed in the slalom event at the Beijing Olympics and recorded a DNF.

+Flag bearer

+Karim was the flag bearer for Pakistan in the opening and closing ceremonies of the 2014, 2018 and 2022 Winter Olympics.